brettanomyces/nvim-editcommand/README.md

 The default mapping is `<c-x><c-e>` however you may disable this mapping by setting

-    let g:edticommand_no_mappings = 1
+    let g:edticommand_no_mappings = 1    " default is 0

 To provide you own mapping provide a terminal mapping to `<Plug>EditCommand`

-    tmap <c-x> <Plug>EditCommand
+    tmap <c-x> <Plug>EditCommand         " default is <c-x><c-e>

 ## Notes

-It is expected that after editing the command in the scratch buffer the user closes that buffer using `:bdelete`.
+The scratch buffer cannot be saved.
+When the scratch buffer is closed, via `:close` or `:bdelete`, the command in the buffer will be copied to a register.
+When the terminal buffer is re-entered the command is copied from the register to the commandline and the original contents of the reigster are restored.
+The autocmd that does this is removed after it executes.

 ## Feedback